peterhurford/peterhurford.github.io/_posts/2014-07-13-personal-review-for-may-june-2014.markdown

 The next review will be on November 1.
 However, my lease and internship here runs out by the end of August.
 So by the next review, I should be settled into whatever my next opportunity will be, even if it's a permanent position at my current place.

 It's time to bucle down and see if this plan works and what I can learn from it.

+-

+_Curious how this review was made?
+See ["The Making of the Personal Review: Behind the Scenes"](http://everydayutilitarian.com/essays/the-making-of-the-personal-review) for more._